-We won’t be running a Kickstarter or pre-order campaign for this expansion–you’ll get your copy from your preferred retailer (in English or any of the languages Scythe is published in).
+We won’t be running a Kickstarter or pre-order campaign for this expansion–you’ll get your copy from your preferred retailer in English or any of the languages Scythe is published in (close to simultaneous release).

 Depending on how you organize your Scythe box, The Wind Gambit may or may not fit.
 If this is a concern for you, you may be interested in a “big empty box” option we’re exploring.